Updates will be posted here and on social media as they become available.

 While Hale’s physical office is closed, we remain open for business thanks to a dedicated team that is working remotely.
 You can contact us however you would have prior to the pandemic (by email, phone, etc.), so don’t hesitate to reach out if you have a question, need to register for camp, or would like to book a program.
 Hale’s staff will continue to work from home until the risk of community spread is mitigated.

-All of Hale’s public events are canceled through April 6.
+All of Hale’s on-site public events are canceled until further notice.
 Visit our Events page for details.

 Hale Day Camp, Hale Summer Club, and Hale Outdoor Learning Adventures currently expect to deliver all regularly scheduled programs and events this summer.
 Should that change, updates will be posted here and communicated directly to participants.